Detecting Vulnerabilities in Encrypted Software Code while Ensuring Code Privacy: Evaluation

-Although these overheads may indicate some drawback of \name\,, it should be noted that a large part of its execution time comes from the code privacy phase (see columns 10-14 of Table~\ref{tab:lexTrans}), which typically will only be executed once per app.
+Although these overheads may indicate some drawback of \name, it should be noted that a large part of its execution time comes from the code privacy phase (see columns 10-14 of Table~\ref{tab:lexTrans}), which typically will only be executed once per app.
 Thus, of the encryption overheads, 35.42\% and 369.79\% are associated with this phase, respectively.
-The remaining overhead is from the code analysis phase, which is a low and practical overhead for the benefit gained in privacy.
+The remaining overhead comes from the encrypted code analysis phase (7.28\% and 40.26\%, respectively), which is low and practical for the benefit gained in privacy.

-\textbf{Comparison with WAP.} The last column of Table~\ref{tab:lexTrans} shows us the time that WAP took to process the same webapps. \name\, revealed to be much more efficient than WAP; even with \emph{ORE} encryptions.
-However, we believe the main reason for this discrepancy is that WAP not only detects vulnerabilities but also predicts whether the vulnerabilities it finds are real or not.
+\textbf{Comparison with WAP.} The last column of Table~\ref{tab:lexTrans} shows the time that WAP took to process the same webapps. \name revealed to be much more efficient than WAP; even with \emph{ORE} encryptions.
+However, we believe the main reason for this discrepancy is that WAP not only detects vulnerabilities, but also predicts whether those vulnerabilities are real.
 Nonetheless, we can observe that WAP's execution time increases with LoCs in a similar fashion as our solution.